 Applicants with a Verification Statement issued 5 or more years ago or with a verification statement that was recently issued for academic work completed more than 5 years ago, should have dietetics related coursework during the past 2 years that includes MNT.

 - Preceptors Identified:

-For the full 8 week CLINICAL Rotation by September 25, 2017 and for the full 8 weeks of both the FOOD SERVICE and COMMUNITY rotations by October 25, 2017.
-Preceptors must have completed the online preceptor information form found under the Preceptor Information tab on our website by October 25,2017.
+For the full 8 week CLINICAL, FOOD SERVICE and COMUNITY Rotations by March 22, 2018.
+Preceptors must have completed the online preceptor information form found under the Preceptor Information tab on our website by March 22, 2018.
 This form is proof that a Preceptor has committed to precept you.

 *The Admission Committee welcomes insights into any obligations or challenges faced during your undergraduate years that may have impacted your grades or other circumstances.
 This information should be included in a supplemental letter of explanation which can be uploaded to the Priority Nutrition Care Program Application.

 How Are Interns Selected?

 Applications meeting the criteria above, or viewed as competitive (meaning they may not meet the criteria exactly, but appear to be potentially successful candidates), are reviewed by the Program Director and Application Review Committee, and scored according to the criteria described above.
 Applications are then reviewed again and additional information discussed by the group and ranking decisions made.
 Interviews are NOT part of the process but you may receive a call for clarification of information.